danceos/dosek/README.md

 Building
 --------

-dOSEK uses cmake as a build system, and therefore supports out of source builds.
+dOSEK uses cmake as a build system.
+We recommend to make an out-of-source build
 To build and run all test-cases you have to type:

     mkdir build; cd build
-    ../new_build_env.py
+    <Path to dOSEK>/new_build_env.py
     make build_and_test

 To get help about the available targets use